Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * de for German
 * de-AT for German specific to Austria

-If you want to create formal or informal versions of your translation append -informal or -formal to the version that is less common for social networks.
+If you want to create formal or informal versions of your translation append _informal or _formal to the version that is less common for social networks.

 Examples:

 * fr for the French formal one and
-* fr-informal for the informal one
+* fr_informal for the informal one

 ## Pull request